 A longer 7-night Caribbean cruise will likely come in around $5,000 - $10,000 for a family of four.
 If you are looking for the best value, these sailings will cost you less per-day than a shorter 3 or 4 nighter.

 Alaska cruises are among the most expensive Disney Cruises available, with prices ranging between $6,000 - $18,000.
 Expect to pay higher if you want a verandah room because of the high demand for these rooms on Alaska sailings.

 In addition, DCL sails in Europe, where prices will again vary between $6,000 - $17,000.
-There are very limited Disney Cruise options in Europe, so price shopping is limited.
+There are very limited Disney Cruise options in Europe because their European season is much shorter, so price shopping is limited.